dimacurrentai/packt-2024-cppbook/chapter02.md

 Here's a famous joke.
 A professor is about to start the first language on functional programming.
 The opening statement is: "Do you have any questions?"

-Laziness is the concept that nothing is evaluated until it truly is needed.
-So, without a clear request, no work will even start.
-This is why Haskell programmers can comfortably reason in infinite lists: the never-ending part of the list does not ever materialize in the first place.
+Laziness, or, more formally, lazy evaluation, is the concept that no work is performed until the result of this work is required to materialize.
+In other words, without a clear request, no work will even begin.
+This is why Haskell programmers can comfortably reason in infinite lists: the never-ending part of the list does not "exist" in the first place, since knowing how to traverse it is sufficient.

 The concept of laziness naturally imposes an entirely different way of thinking of time.
 For an imperative program, especially when executing on a single CPU core, it is clear to the developer what operation happens before what others.
 For instance, a trivial program that first asks for the user's name and then prints "Hello, John!", would, naturally, _first_ ask for the user's name, and _then_ print the greeting.